Website Manager

 Q: Can my daughter play on an all girls team?

-A: AIYS offers and encourages all-girl teams beginning at U-8 and above.
+A: AIYS offers and encourages separate boys' and girls' teams beginning at U6 and above.

 Q: Who are North Florida Youth Soccer League and Florida Youth Soccer Association?